 You can download the LSA Strategic Plan in PDF format or view the content online by using the buttons below.

 LSA Diversity, Equity, and Inclusion Implementation Leads

 Fiona Lee, Associate Dean, Diversity, Equity, Inclusion, and Professional Development

 Rebecca Brown, Chief of Staff, LSA Dean's Office

-For students: Angela Dillard, Associate Dean for Undergraduate Education
+For undergraduate students: Angela Dillard, Associate Dean for Undergraduate Education

 For staff: Latisha Cunningham, Diversity, Equity, Inclusion and Culture Officer